R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Acknowledgement

 \section{Acknowledgement}

 We acknowledge F. X. Timmes for making the nuclear reaction subroutine Torch open-source and the explanation about its usage.
 We thank A. S. Schneider for making the EoS publicly available.
 We also thank P. Möller and K. P. Santhosh for providing publicly available nuclear reaction rates.
-This work is partially supported by a grant from the Research Grant Council of the Hong Kong Special Administrative Region, China (Project No. 14300320).
+This work is partially supported by a grant from the Research Grant Council of the Hong Kong Special Administrative Region, China (Project Nos.
+14300320 and 14304322).
+This material is based upon work supported by the National Science Foundation under Grant AST-2316807.